 In this century, the concern of many translators focused on making reading the translated material easier.
 Accuracy was not yet a big issue for the translators.
 If they thought a passage might cause boredom or they failed to understand a part, they omitted them.
-They had the false impression that their translation style is the most proper wherein the source material should conform to their translation.
+They had the false impression that their translation style is the most proper.
+Naturally, they believed the source material should conform to their translation.
 They were even bold enough to do translations into languages they barely speak.

-Ignacy Krasicki, an encyclopedist from Poland stated that the translator plays a unique part in society, describing that translation work is an art form and difficult work.
-He said that translation should only be done by people who are capable of seeing a better application for translating other people's work instead of creating their own.
+Ignacy Krasicki, an encyclopedist from Poland, stated that the translator plays a unique part in society.
+He described that translation work is an art form and difficult work.
+He said that translation should only be done by people who are capable of seeing a better application for translating other people’s work instead of creating their own.
 They should put translation at a higher level of service for their country.

 Translation in this century is all about style and accuracy, with the translation policy centered on text.
 Because it is the Victorian era, bawdy language was the exception to the rule.
-Explanations in footnotes were also deemed necessary and translators aimed to tell readers that the text or book they were enjoying were translations of foreign originals.
+Explanations in footnotes were also deemed necessary.
+Translators aimed to tell readers that the text or book they were enjoying were translations of foreign originals.

 Another exception to the standard is the translation of the ‘The Rubaiyat of Omar Khayyám’ by Edward FitzGerald.
 Surprisingly, although he used very little from the original poems in Persian, his translations remain the most famous despite the availability of more accurate and newer translations of the poems.

 The 19th century brought about many theories about translation.
 For Friedrich Schleiermacher of Germany, the translation could use two translation methods: transparency or domestication, which brings the writer to the readers, and fidelity or foreignization, which brings the readers to the writer.